github/docs/content/developers/overview/secret-scanning.md

 {% note %}

-**Note:** Our request timeout is set to be higher (that is, 30 seconds) for responding partners with false positives data.
-If you require a timeout larger than 30 seconds, email us at secret-scanning@github.com.
+**Note:** Our request timeout is set to be higher (that is, 30 seconds) for partners who provide data about false positives.
+If you require a timeout higher than 30 seconds, email us at <a href="mailto:secret-scanning@github.com">secret-scanning@github.com</a>.

 {% endnote %}